ucb243-fall16-mfa/india/slides/slides.md

 ![](slides-figure/partial_factor_scores.png)

 The Partial Factor Scores provide a deeper understanding how different wine experts deviated from the consensus:
-- Some wine assessors (e.g., 4) thought California(Note: Californian) wines were (Note: are) more similar than the rest of the group
+- Some wine assessors (e.g., 4) thought California wines were more similar than the rest of the group
-- A few experts (e.g., 7) notices (notice or noticed) less regional distinctions between California and New Zealand wines (californian, new zealandian?)
+- A few experts (e.g., 7) notices less regional distinctions between California and New Zealand wines

 Our Package
 ========================================================